 - Provided when DOA and GNSS (i.e., encoded) position in the alert match for an ELT(DT).
 Only applies to ELT(DT)s. - Provided when cancellation is confirmed, per document C/S A.001 section "Cancellation Message Procedures".
-Only applies to ELT(DT)s and SGBs. - Provided when the message is sent due to an update of the beacon message rotating field for an SGB, per document C/S A.001 section "Filtering of Redundant Data". - Provided when the message is sent due to a new detection without position information.
+Only applies to ELT(DT)s and SGBs. - Provided when the message is sent due to an update of the "Other information" section of the SIT 185 message and without new position information (based on the SRF Flag definition in C/S A.001 section 4.2.5.4.1 "Tests and Flag Setting for Special Processing Procedures"). - Provided when the message is sent due to a new detection without position information.